 What is a Lobobite?

 LoboBITES are three minute presentations on a thesis, dissertation, or other substantial research project.
 Think of them as short TED talks.
 Students must present their research in a compelling and easily digestible way, using language and terms appropriate for a general, non-academic audience.
-Presentations will be judged by a panel consisting of UNM and Albuquerque community members.
-Top contestants can win up to $1000 in scholarships and a paid trip to represent UNM at a 2019 regional competition in Tucson, Arizona!
+Presentations are judged by a panel consisting of UNM and Albuquerque community members.
+Top contestants can win up to $1000 in scholarships and a paid trip to represent UNM at a regional competition!

 First Place: Emma Garcia, "An Engineer's Take on the Bone-Ligament Interface: Utilizing Novel Technology to Improve Clinical Outcomes"